dotnet/docs/docs/fsharp/tutorials/fsharp-interactive/index.md

 ## F# Interactive directive reference

-The `#r` and `#load` directives seen previously is only available in F# Interactive.
+The `#r` and `#load` directives seen previously are only available in F# Interactive.
 There are several directives only available in F# Interactive:

 |Directive|Description|
 |---------|-----------|